jasonrichdarmawan/ProtocolExample/README.md

     ```
     </details>

-* a function should have documentation comments if the behavior is peculiar i.e. `the finder stop after finding any station once`.
+* a function should have documentation comments if the behavior is peculiar.

     <details>
-    <summary>NotifyWhenNearMRTStationWithBluetooth.swift</summary>
+    <summary>For example, the finder stop after finding any station once.</summary>

+    NotifyWhenNearMRTStationWithBluetooth.swift
     ```swift
     protocol NotifyWhenNearMRTStationWithBluetooth {
         var delegate: NotifyWhenNearMRTStationWithBluetoothDelegate? { get set }